Have a question about a matter not covered here? Send us an email at email@example.com

 Outside food and drink is not permitted, including water bottles.
 Exceptions will be made for individuals with specific food allergies or medical conditions; please contact the Spirit in advance at email@example.com for exceptions.

-There is a wide selection of food and drink available at Spirit games, including light snacks, funnel cakes, barbecue, pizza, hot dogs and ice cream.
+There is a wide selection of food and drinks available at Spirit games, including light snacks, funnel cakes, barbecue, pizza, hot dogs and ice cream.
 We will have a complete vendor list as the next season approaches.

 Gate Opening Times